Yelinz/switchingsoftware/content/use/firefox/index.en.md

     - google-chrome
 ---

-**Firefox** is the most popular independent [open source][floss] web browser, Firefox is non-commercial, free and maintained by volunteers.
+**Firefox** is the most popular independent [open source][floss] web browser.
+It is non-commercial, free and maintained by volunteers.

 There are a large number of Add-ons that can be install, futher extending the browser.
 We've listed some [recommended add-ons][addons] to help protect you from most privacy threats on the web.